HEP-Alliance/VE-HEP-HW-SW/README.md

 it is also possible to load compiled .elf binaries and debug them  on the simulated HSM using the tcpjtag connection with openocd/gdb.

-### TODOs here
-- add example for jtag connection loading the hello world binary with gdb

 ## HSM Firmware

 The TPM2.0 (basically the reference implementation by Microsoft) can be build using the following commands: